PgBouncer Transaction vs Statement Pooling

 First, parse pgbouncer.log for timeout events.
 Look for client_idle_timeout and server_lifetime entries.
 Frequent idle drops indicate application connection leaks.
 Server lifetime drops are normal but should align with your recycling policy.

 Next, query the admin console for real-time state analysis.
-Run the following commands against the PgBouncer management port:
+Connect to PgBouncer’s admin database (typically pgbouncer on the admin port) and run:

 SHOW POOLS;

+PgBouncer’s admin console does not support WHERE clauses on SHOW commands.
+Filter by piping to grep or processing the output in your monitoring tooling.
 High waiting counts in SHOW POOLS indicate pool exhaustion.
 Verify max_client_conn and default_pool_size ratios.
 If sv_used consistently hits the pool size limit, scale default_pool_size or reduce application concurrency.
+Scrape these admin metrics continuously rather than spot-checking; PgBouncer Metrics Monitoring covers exporting SHOW POOLS and SHOW STATS counters into a time-series dashboard.

 For deeper decision matrices based on query patterns, consult the guide on How to choose between transaction and statement pooling in PostgreSQL.